 - Affably Evil: A fairly common treatment in productions more sympathetic to him.
 This is backed up by some textual evidence.

 - All There in the Script: In the play itself he is never named, everyone calling him "the King", "your uncle," or "my husband".

 - Arch-Enemy: Subverted.
 Hamlet refers to himself and Claudius as "mighty opposites," but Claudius is clearly nowhere near the intellectual equal Hamlet needs.

 - Big Bad: It's thanks to him that the whole mess happened.

 - Boisterous Bruiser: Sometimes played this way.

-- Cain and Abel: Claudius murders his brother prior to the beginning of the story and then marries his wife.
+- Cain and Abel: Claudius murdered his brother for his throne and queen prior to continuity.

-- Comforting the Widow: Claudius "comforts" Gertrude.
-It helps win him the throne.
+- Comforting the Widow: Claudius "comforted" Gertrude.
+It helped win him the throne.
 On the other hand, he does seem to genuinely love her.
 It is not an unpopular Alternative Character Interpretation that the throne was an afterthought and Claudius killed the king solely for Gertrude.

 - Dirty Coward: From Hamlet's point of view, for killing Old Hamlet with poison.
-It shows in his repeated schemes to kill Hamlet in the most roundabout ways he can.
+It shows in his repeated schemes to kill Hamlet in the most roundabout ways possible.

 - Dirty Old Man: How Hamlet sees him.